-In the context of statistical averages, climatology refers to the long-term average of ocean state variables (temperature, currents, salinity, etc.) for a specific region over a long time period.
-This average serves as a baseline or reference point to understand typical conditions in a given location and time of year.
-Climatology helps in identifying deviations from the norm (anomalies) and can be used to assess trends or patterns in climate behavior.

-As it is clear from Fig.\ref{fig:SST-histogram}, climatology has a strong seasonal cycle.
-In statistical analysis, tt is important to subtract the quasiperiodic signals in the time series such as the seasonal cycle.
-Thus we define a climatology as the daily time mean SST across all the 21 years of the dataset.
-Anomalies are then calculated by subcracting from each day the seasonal climatology.
+As it is clear from Fig.~\ref{fig:SST-histogram}, climatology has a large seasonal cycle.
+In statistical analysis, it is important to subtract the quasi-periodic signals in the time series, such as the seasonal cycle.
+Thus, we compute the seasonal climatology as the time mean SST across all the 21 years dataset.
+Anomalies are then calculated by subtracting from each day the seasonal climatology.

-The resulting daily climatology still suffer from small time gaps where data are absent for a particular day of the year, due to the presence of clouds.

-To fill these gaps, we use interpolation, a mathematical technique that estimates unknown values based on surrounding data.
-In this case, a Gaussian blur is applied, which uses nearby spatial values to estimate missing ones.
+The computed daily climatology still suffers from small time gaps where SST values are absent for a particular day of the year, due to the presence of clouds.
+To fill the climatology gaps, we use interpolation and specifically a Gaussian blur, which uses nearby spatial values to estimate missing ones.
 The Gaussian function gives more weight to closer values, while gradually reducing the influence of distant points.

-The application of a Gaussian blur to a matrix with NaNs is not entirely straightforward.
-Simply replacing NaNs with zeros would treat them as valid values, flattening the result.
-Therefore, we need to reweight the result according to the average of the filter weights corresponding to meaningful (non-NaN) locations.
+The algorithm is briefly described in Appendix A. We also considered an “unbiased” version of the climatology, where we adjust the mean SST of the baseline towards the observed daily temperature from non-cloudy pixels.